manggsteee/AI_Roadmap/README.md

-# Machine-Learning-Basics
+# Machine-Learning-In-Python
-Basics of machine learning
+Machine learning in python